Reading Subtext: Evaluating Large Language Models on Short Story Summarization with Writers

 \subsection{What mistakes do the models make?}

-In Figures \ref{fig:faithexamp} and \ref{fig:examples}, we show examples of issues models have in each attribute -- coverage, faithfulness, coherence, and analysis.
+In Figure \ref{fig:allexamp}, we show examples of issues models have in each attribute.
 In general, we find that while writers rank GPT-4 and Claude summaries somewhat equally, Claude summaries often leave out important details that lower their coverage score and create issues with faithfulness as identified by the numerical scores.